 The descriptive analysis makes clear that for-profit schools and community colleges are largely serving different markets.
 The analysis of this section attempts to identify the returns for comparable individuals in comparable fields.
-We use propensity score matching to form a comparison group of students in each school type by gender and degree sought.
-We consider two alternative estimates.
-The first estimate is based on students who attend for-profit schools and identifies comparable students in similar fields in community colleges; in this case, for-profit school is the "treatment," and community college is the comparison group.
-The second estimate starts with community college students and asks what the return is for comparable for-profit school is the same fields of study; here, community college is the treatment, and for-profit school is the comparison.33 As above, we perform these analyses separately by gender and degree sought.
-Using a combined sample of students in for-profits and community college, we estimate the probability that an individual enrolls in a for-profit school, using a logit.
+We use propensity score matching to form a comparison group of students in each school type by gender and credential sought.
+We consider two alternative sets of estimates.
+The first is based on students who attend for-profit schools and identifies comparable students in similar fields in community colleges; in this case, for-profit school is the "treatment," and community college is the comparison group.
+The second set of estimates starts with community college students and asks what the return is for comparable forprofit students in the same fields of study; here, community college is the treatment, and forprofit school is the comparison.28 As shown in the dissimilarity index analysis (Table 2), the two school types have large differences in field of study and location.
+As above, we perform these analyses separately by gender and credential sought.
+Using a combined sample of students in forprofits and community colleges, we estimate the probability that an individual enrolls in a forprofit school, using a logit.
 Appendix C provides more details on the matching algorithm.

-32 Specifically, for those seeking a certificate, completers are students who have received a certificate or associate's degree by the end of the enrollment spell.
-For those seeking an associate's degree, completers are students who have received an associate's degree.
+27 For those seeking a certificate, completers are students who receive a certificate or associate's degree by the end of the enrollment spell.
+For those seeking an associate's degree, completers are students who receive an associate's degree.

-Estimates of returns for men seeking certificates appear in Appendix Figure C1a.
-Appendix Table C1 shows that we find matches for only about half of the for-profit students when for-profit is taken as the treatment.
-However, the estimated returns for this more limited sample "FP Return (FP Treatment)" are quite similar to those reported in Table 2a.34 We observe that estimated returns for the small proportion of community college students matched with forprofit students, "CC Returns (FP Treatment)," are appreciably higher, implying that the small proportion of students who find comparable training in community colleges do very well.
+Estimates of returns for men seeking certificates appear in Appendix Figure C1.
+We find matches for only about half of the for-profit students when for-profit is taken as the treatment (Appendix Table C1).
+However, the estimated returns for this more limited sample "FP Return (FP Treatment)" are quite similar to those reported in Table 2a.29 We observe that estimated returns for the small proportion of community college students matched with for-profit students, "CC Returns (FP Treatment)," are appreciably higher, implying that the small proportion of students who have similar characteristics and find comparable training in community colleges do very well.
 For the matched sample, returns for for-profit students average 21 percent for the fifth year, but are 34 percent for the matched community college sample.
-However, the returns are not uniformly
+However, the returns are not

-33 Whether the for-profits or the community colleges are the treatment, the underlying samples from these schools are the same, as they are on the common support.
+28 Whether the for-profits or the community colleges are the treatment, the underlying samples from these schools are the same, as they are on the common support.
 However, where the community college is the treatment, the sample for the for-profit schools is weighted to reproduce the distribution of student characteristics and fields in community college; where for-profits are the treatment, the sample for community college students is weighted to reproduce the distribution of student six weighted to reproduce the distribution of student characteristics and fields in for-profits.
 See Appendix C for more details.
-34 Note that the treated sample is unweighted, so the return only differs from that reported earlier because not all treated cases can be matched.
+29 Note that the treated sample is unweighted, so the return only differs from that reported earlier because not all treated cases can be matched.

-higher for community college students.
-When community college is taken as the treatment, returns for community college students in this sample are only 18 percent, but the for-profit returns for the sample that is matched to it are 27 percent.
+uniformly higher for community college students.
+When community college is taken as the treatment, returns for community college students in this sample are only 18 percent in the fifth year, but the for-profit returns for the sample that is matched to it are 27 percent.